The Pastoral School of the Chicago and Mid-America of the Russian Orthodox

 Students must begin the School in the fall semester; no new applicants are accepted for the spring semester.
 Normally the Program is completed in two (2) years of four consecutive semesters.
 Students may enroll in the program on a part time basis; however the Diploma must be completed within seven (7) academic years.

 The Very Rev. Father Martin Swanson, Dean

-The Rev. Father Gregory Joyce, Assistant Dean
+The Very Rev. Father Gregory Joyce, Associate Dean